 A Watch that does more on its own

-Workout Buddy can now run entirely without an iPhone in range, AppleInsider reported.
-That's a practical fix for anyone who trains or travels without their phone.
-Coaching is becoming more personalized, drawing on fitness history to deliver real-time feedback on pace, distance, and workout duration, with Spanish language support arriving alongside the update, per Engadget.
-Smart Stack is gaining more contextual suggestions throughout the day, and tapping your index finger and thumb together once now activates it one-handed, Engadget noted.
-New running features bring better run tracking and additional workout insights, per AppleInsider.
+Workout Buddy is getting new data insights and Spanish support, but Apple's watchOS 27 footnote says it requires a paired Apple Intelligence-enabled iPhone and Bluetooth headphones.
+Coaching is becoming more personalized, drawing on fitness history to deliver real-time feedback on pace, distance, and workout duration, with Spanish language support arriving alongside the update.
+Smart Stack is gaining more contextual suggestions throughout the day, and tapping your index finger and thumb together once now activates it one-handed.
+New running features bring better run tracking and additional workout insights.

 What to actually expect, and when

 The practical split is fairly clean.
-Features arriving this fall perimenopause tracking, Workout Buddy without an iPhone, the Smart Stack gesture, improved run tracking are ready for eligible users at launch.
+Features arriving this fall: perimenopause tracking, Workout Buddy without an iPhone, the Smart Stack gesture, and improved run tracking are ready for eligible users at launch.
 The perimenopause alerts will be immediately useful to anyone with a consistent logging history; those without that baseline will need to build it before the detection system has enough data to act on.

 Comments